QubesOS/qubes-doc/user/advanced-topics/awesomewm.md

 ##### Ignore requests from applications to the window manager

-Applications and running Qube windows may request from awesome to become focused.
+Applications and running Qube windows may request from AwesomeWM to become focused.

 Handling of such requests is currently mostly implemented by AwesomeWM in the file `/usr/share/awesome/lib/awful/ewmh.lua`.
 You can either comment out the respective `client.connect_singal()` lines in that file (it will change back after each AwesomeWM update though) or disconnect the signals in your _rc.lua_ as well as use the built-in filter functionality.